jlevy/the-art-of-command-line/README.md

 - Use `pgrep` and `pkill` to find or signal processes by name (`-f` is helpful).

+- If you need to search through a large dataset, try [`ripgrep`](https://github.com/BurntSushi/ripgrep) instead of regular grep.
+While not fully posix compliant, most of the time it is much, much faster.

 - Know the various signals you can send processes.
 For example, to suspend a process, use `kill -STOP [pid]`.
 For the full list, see `man 7 signal`

 - Use `nohup` or `disown` if you want a background process to keep running forever.